Key takeaways

 Review documentation commitments

-Ask whether daily moisture logs and progress photos are included.
-If not, claim disputes become harder to resolve.
+Ask whether daily moisture logs and progress photos are included in the price.
+If not, claim disputes become harder to resolve and you lose leverage on billing questions.

 - 4